-Page 7 of9 Attachment B IV-A STATE OF DELAWARE ATTACHMENT 2.2-A Page 3 3.
-The relative exercises "day to day care" of the child whe criteria established by the State are met: en the following The relative makes decisions regarding the child's educ care, and religious upbringing.
-Additionally, the relative care of the child on an every day basis.
+The relative exercises "day to day care" of the child when the following criteria established by the State are met:

+The relative makes decisions regarding the child's education, medical care, and religious upbringing.
+Additionally, the relative provides physical care of the child on an every day basis.

 4.a.
+The relative exercises "care and control" of the child when the following criteria established by the state are met:

+The relative case of care and control defines the child wit the following:

+The relative:

-The relative exercises "care and control" of the child wh established by the state are met: en the following criteria The relative case of care and control defines the child y vit the following: The relative: makes decisions regarding the child's edu ication. makes decisions regarding the child's me dical care. makes decisions regarding the child's relig gious upbringing. b.
-The definition of "temporarily absent is: A child who is temporarily absent from the home to rece allege school absentee because of special education no in Job Corps or Starck School for the Deaf, or is absent long as the absence is no longer than 120 days, may re following conditions exist: eeds, such as enrollment for some other reason as The caretaker with whom the child is living responsibilities for the child's care. g continues to have The caretaker continues to maintain a hor me for the child, and The caretaker plans for the child to return absence. home at the end of the Note: A child who is absent from the home as a result of considered temporarily absent.
-In such cases, the is terminated.
+- makes decisions regarding the child's education. - makes decisions regarding the child's medical care. - makes decisions regarding the child's religious upbringing. - b.
+The definition of "temporarily absent is:

+A child who is temporarily absent from the home to receive medical care, or allege school absentee because of special education needs, such as enrollment in Job Corps or Starck School for the Deaf, or is absent for some other reason as long as the absence is no longer than 120 days, may receive assistance if the following conditions exist:

+- The caretaker with whom the child is living continues to have responsibilities for the child's care. - The caretaker continues to maintain a home for the child, and - The caretaker plans for the child to return home at the end of the absence.

+Note:

+A child who is absent from the home as a result of a court action is not considered temporarily absent.
+In such cases, the assistance for the child is terminated.

-TN AFDC-95-4 Approval Date: Effective Date 4-1-95
+TN AFDC-95-4 Supersedes TN# N/A Approval Date:

-Supersedes

-TN# N/A
+Effective Date 4-1-95